With Mother's Day just around the corner, you might be looking to treat Mom to a little something sweet.

 East Harlem 1553 Lexington Ave between E 99th and E 110th Sts

-Possibly the moistest carrot cake in the entire city.
+Possibly the moistest carrot cake in all of New York.

 Central Harlem 409 W 125th St between Morningside and Amsterdam Aves

-This Harlem institution has moved to 125th Street, featuring all of the sweets it's famous for, including layer cakes and cupcakes in flavors such as red velvet and strawberry buttercream, plus cheesecake.
+This Harlem institution is located right on 125th Street, offering layer cakes and cupcakes in flavors such as red velvet and strawberry buttercream, plus cheesecake and pies.

 Central Harlem 2380 Adam Clayton Powell Jr. and W 139th St